+They don’t have to look at intrusive popups or sit through unskippable commercials before their favorite YouTube videos.
 For businesses, this sounds like a problem.
 If people don’t see your ads, how can you get new customers?

+But in reality, the issue of ad blockers is far more complex than that.
+Surprisingly, it’s also far less catastrophic.
 They key is to stop looking at ad blockers as a challenge and start looking at them as opportunities.

 Let’s talk about why.